Southern Utah's Local Insurance Agency(435) 628-0993

 Hurricane, Utah

-OnPoint Insurance Group is an independent auto insurance broker based 20 minutes from Hurricane on SR-7.
-As brokers — not captive agents — we shop your Hurricane ZIP (84737), vehicles, and driving record across 50+ A-rated carriers and bind whichever wins on price and coverage.
-Most Hurricane households we re-shop save $300–$1,100 a year moving off a single-carrier quote and onto broker-placed coverage.
+OnPoint Insurance Group is a licensed independent auto insurance agent in St. George.
+As agents — not captive agents — we shop your Hurricane ZIP (84737), vehicles, and driving record across 20+ A-rated carriers and bind whichever wins on price and coverage.
+Most Hurricane households we re-shop save $300–$1,100 a year moving off a single-carrier quote and onto agent-shopped coverage.

 We write auto, home, RV, boat (Sand Hollow / Quail Creek), motorcycle, and UTV / side-by-side policies for households in Hurricane, La Verkin, Toquerville, Virgin, and Springdale — all from one local team.